jackiehjm/stx-docs/doc/source/dist_cloud/distributed-cloud-architecture.rst

     L3 connections.
 The routers must be configured independently according to OEM instructions.

-    All messaging between SystemControllers and Subclouds uses the **admin** REST API service endpoints which, in this distributed cloud environment, are all configured for secure HTTPS.
+    All messaging between System Controllers and Subclouds uses the **admin** REST API service endpoints which, in this distributed cloud environment, are all configured for secure HTTPS.
 Certificates for these HTTPS connections are managed internally by |prod|.